SyncfusionExamples/getting-started-with-the-angular-listview-component/README.md

-# Getting Started with the Angular ComboBox Component
+# Getting Started with the Angular ListView Component

 A quick-start project that shows how to work with the Angular ListView component of Syncfusion.
 This project contains simple code customizations as well as some important features like binding data, grouping list items, adding checkboxes to a list, and adding nested list items.